perryiv/modified_json_pretty_printing/ReadMe.md

 ### Modified JSON Pretty Printing

-JSON "pretty printing" with arrays of numbers on a single line.
+JSON pretty-printing with arrays of numbers on a single line.

     Usage: node main.js <json file>

-With this input:
+With an input file containing this:

     {"a":[[1,2,3,4],[[1,2,3],[1,2,3],[1,2,3]],[[[1,2,3],[1,2,3]],[[1,2,3],[1,2,3]]],["Arrays","of","anything","else","are","output","the","normal","way"]],"e":{"f":[{"g":[1,2,3]},{"h":"i"}]}}